 It’s important for us to understand this concept of sin, not as a fancy church word that gives people a license to be judgmental, but as a word that helps us describe what happens when we miss the mark God intended for our lives and for humanity.
 When the hunter misses his mark, he misses out on the desired prize, he loses precious time on the hunt, wastes precious resources, and causes unnecessary suffering.

-Like missing the mark for a hunter, when we humans sin, it also leaves us without a prize, losing precious time in life, wasting our precious resources, and often causes unnecessary suffering for ourselves and others.
+Like missing the mark for a hunter, I sin a lot as a dad and husband.
+I get angry, yell, make promises I can’t keep, and forget dates I should keep.
+My mistakes leave me without a prize, losing precious time in life, wasting our precious resources, and often causes unnecessary suffering for my family.
 Consider when a man commits adultery in his marriage, which God defines in the Bible as a “sin,” a missing of the bullseye God intended for humanity (Hebrews 13:4).
 What follows is time lost, resources wasted, unnecessary suffering for all parties involved, and the people involved missing out on one of God’s best prizes in life, the wedded bliss that comes of a happy and healthy marriage.
-In one moment of missing the mark – sinning – a person can destroy years of preparation, of time investment, and of love.
+In one moment of missing the mark - sinning - a person can destroy years of preparation, of time investment, and of love.
 Whether we’re talking about adultery, drunkenness, gossip, or angry words, each of the sins misses the mark for what God intended for humanity.
 When we allow our families to indulge in “missing the mark,” we’re setting them up for a similar disappointment that I experienced when I sinned from my deer stand in the woods.

 This is partly why I continue to daily read the Bible with my children, involve them in Christian-based activities, surround them with positive Christian influences, take them to be part of an active church, and discipline them in small areas where they miss the mark.
 It’s an effort to strengthen my family by preparing them for a life to routinely hit the bullseye.